 Honey and table sugar are processed in the same way by your body, and honey cannot be a quicker source of energy.
 An advertisement for honey claims that “ounce for ounce, honey has fewer calories than refined sugar.”
 This is true but deceptive because honey contains water which has no calories and refined sugar does not.
 A tablespoon of table sugar has 64 calories while a tablespoon of honey contains water so that it has only 46, but they are both equally fattening.
 You add sweeteners by taste, not by careful measurement, and you will use the same number of calories to obtain the same sweetness using either sugar or honey.

 It’s ridiculous to claim that honey is an excellent source of minerals such as iron and calcium, while sugar is not.
 To meet your needs for iron, you would have to take in 10 cups of honey a day, and for calcium, you would have to take in 40 cups.

-By the same reasoning, your body handles white granulated table sugar in the same way that it processes brown sugar, turbinado sugar, maple syrup, fructose, and all other sugars.
+By the same reasoning, your body handles white granulated table sugar in the same way that it processes brown sugar, turbinado sugar, maple syrup, corn syrup and all other sugars.
 Brown sugar is slightly less refined than white sugar, but the difference has no nutritional significance.
-It makes no difference to your body whether extracted sugar comes from beets, sugar cane, honey, apples or grapes, or maple trees.
-If you are a diabetic, or store fat primarily in your belly, have high blood triglyceride levels, have a very low blood levels of the good HDL cholesterol that prevents heart attacks, or are trying to lose weight, you should avoid all refined carbohydrates, and that includes all sugars that have been extracted from their source.
+It makes no difference to your body whether extracted sugar comes from beets, sugar cane, flowers, apples, grapes, dates or maple trees.
+If you are a diabetic, store fat primarily in your belly, have high blood triglyceride levels, have a low blood levels of the good HDL cholesterol or are trying to lose weight, you should limit all refined carbohydrates, and that includes all sugars that have been extracted from their plant sources.